WeblateOrg/weblate/docs/admin/addons.rst

 ++++++++++++++++++++++++++

 The list of addons is configured by :setting:`WEBLATE_ADDONS`.
-To add another addon, simply include class absolute name in this setting.
+To add another addon, simply include the absolute class name in this setting.

 .. _own-addon: